EzgiKececi/BackEndFinalProject/README.md

-# FitGoalApp
+# FitGoalsApp

-FitGoalApp is an application built with ASP.NET Core, where users can register, log in, and create their own profiles.This project follows a layered architecture and incorporates essential features like authentication, authorization, logging, and error handling.
+-FitGoalApp is an application built with ASP.NET Core, where users can register, log in, and create their own profiles.This project follows a layered architecture and incorporates essential features like authentication, authorization, logging, and error handling.

 ---

 ## Table of Contents